Supramolecular engineering of non-planar bridged-ethers: blue to red emission tuning and solution-processed OLED fabrication

 Abstract

-There is an exigent demand of establishing a systematic strategy of supramolecular engineering to embrace an extraordinary tuning of desired emissions from the functional fluorescent organic materials.
-Simultaneous emission modulation in solids, aggregates, solvents, and viscous media is highly onerous with several photophysical pitfalls therewithal.
-Present research has coined a design concept in which bridged oxo/thioethers are conjugated to a highly twisted molecular core, generating multisite nonplanarity within the molecular system.
-Moreover, the non-covalent interactions and slip-stack angles could be altered by reducing or expanding the heterocycle.
-Further, alterations to the present heteroatom result in various molecular packing patterns, including H, herringbone-H*, X, and charge-transfer (CT)-mediated J-type.
-Nevertheless, the fluorophore's polarizability, electronic conjugation, and conformation can be systematically regulated to tune a wide range of emission from blue to red.
-Indeed, we achieved a 118 nm emission tuning in solids, 150 nm emission modulation in aggregates, and 100 nm emission alteration in the viscous medium.
-Moreover, a 99 nm to 150 nm solvatochromic shift was attained for some fluorophores.
+There is an exigent demand for establishing a systematic supramolecular engineering strategy to support the extraordinary tuning of desired emission from functional fluorescent organic materials.
+Simultaneous emission modulation in solids, aggregates, solvents, and viscous media is highly onerous with several associated photophysical pitfalls.
+The present research has coined a design concept in which bridged oxo/thioethers are conjugated to a highly twisted molecular core, generating multisite nonplanarity within the molecular system.
+Moreover, the non-covalent interactions and slip-stack angles can be altered by reducing or expanding the heterocycle.
+Furthermore, alterations to the present heteroatoms result in various molecular packing patterns, including H, herringbone-H*, X, and charge-transfer (CT)-mediated J-type examples.
+In addition, the fluorophore's polarizability, electronic conjugation, and conformation can be systematically regulated to tune a wide range of emission, from blue to red.
+Indeed, we achieved a 118-nm emission tuning in solids, 150-nm emission modulation in aggregates, and 100-nm emission alteration in a viscous medium.
+Moreover, a 99-nm to 150-nm solvatochromic shift was attained for some fluorophores.
 Different emissions from aggregates and the viscous medium were also detected, and excimer formation was possible for some fluorophores, particularly in aggregates.
-However, a noncytotoxic orange-red emitting fluorophore was applied in a solution-processed yellow OLED (organic light emitting device) device fabrication to realize its further utility
+Also, a noncytotoxic orange-red-emitting fluorophore was applied in solution-processed yellow OLED (organic light-emitting device) fabrication to realize its further utility.

 Supplementary files